- Overview

 This guide shows you how to use a NATS protocol with Microcks.
 NATS is a Cloud Native, Open Source and High-performance Messaging technology.
 It is a single technology that enables applications to securely communicate across any combination of cloud vendors, on-premise, edge, web and mobile, and devices.
 Client APIs are provided in over 40 languages and frameworks and you can check out the full list of clients.

 Microcks supports NATS as a protocol binding for AsyncAPI.
-That means that Microcks is able to connect to a NATS broker for publishing mock messages as soon as it receives a valid AsyncAPI Specification and to connect to any NATS broker in your organization to check that flowing messages are compliant to the schema described within your specification.
+That means that Microcks can connect to a NATS broker for publishing mock messages as soon as it receives a valid AsyncAPI Specification and to any NATS broker in your organization to check that flowing messages are compliant with the schema described within your specification.

 Let’s go! 🚀

-First mandatory step here is to setup Microcks so that it will be able to connect to a NATS broker for sending mock messages.
+The first mandatory step is to set up Microcks so that it can connect to a NATS broker for sending mock messages.
 Microcks has been tested successfully with NATS version 2.9.8

 .
-It can be deployed as containerized workload on your Kubernetes cluster.
-Microcks does not provide any installation scripts or procedures ; please refer to projects or related products documentation.
+It can be deployed as a containerized workload on your Kubernetes cluster.
+Microcks does not provide any installation scripts or procedures; please refer to the documentation for projects or related products.

 If you have used the Operator based installation of Microcks, you’ll need to add some extra properties to your MicrocksInstall